 LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

-In the end, it comes down to if you have high-porosity hair vs low-porosity hair.
+Ultimately, it comes down to whether you have high-porosity or low-porosity hair.
 Good rules of thumb are:

-- Use the LCO Method for low-porosity natural hair.
+- Use the LCO Method for natural hair with low porosity.

 - Use the LOC Method for high-porosity hair.

-Let’s take a closer look at the LCO method vs LOC method and why you should choose LCO to moisturize low-porosity hair vs LOC to moisturize high-porosity hair.
+Let’s look closer at the LCO versus LOC method and why you should choose LCO to moisturize low-porosity hair vs. LOC to moisturize high-porosity hair.

 What’s High Porosity vs Low Porosity Hair?

-When it comes to finding the best moisturization technique for your hair, it’s imperative to know if you have high-porosity hair vs low porosity hair.
+When finding the best moisturization technique for your hair, it’s imperative to know if you have high-porosity hair vs low porosity hair.
 Why?
 Because the best way to moisturize low-porosity hair may not be the best way to moisturize high-porosity hair.

 Although we dove a bit deeper into hair porosity — specifically high-porosity vs low-porosity hair — in a previous post, here’s a quick refresher.